 If you want your own space, apartment rentals are a great option.
-AirBnB and other sites like Flipkey and Go with Oh have really taken off, and have lots of places to choose from, especially in larger cities.
+AirBnB and other sites like Flipkey have really taken off, and have lots of places to choose from, especially in larger cities.
 I’ve rented three places through AirBnB this year and been really happy with them, but some people worry about getting scammed or what if the place turns out to be nothing like it’s described.
 My tips would be to read the reviews carefully – and if you’re worried steer clear of new listings where there are no reviews.
 Check the owner has been verified (with their identity checked) and that they have a good response rate so you know they’re easy to get hold of, and make sure there’s a full description in the listing so you have a good idea what to expect.
 And most importantly always pay within AirBnB, never by money transfer.

 If things do go wrong, AirBnB have a guest refund policy and an emergency contact.
 Or to be extra safe you can rent from a company that manages or vets all its properties (look out for ABTA/ATOL registration for extra protection) – my UK favourites are Unique Home Stays and the Landmark Trust.

 What are the three top places you’ve stayed?